howisjames/howisjt-com/content/posts/hobby-constructing-sup.md

 Saturday was productive beginning with trimming the overhanging strips from the paddleboard deck using a jigsaw.
 I also used a circular saw to cut excess length off the nose and tail and used a belt sander with 80 grit to remove glue globs and smooth out the deck.
 This isn't the final cut before gluing on nose and tail blocks, but simply a cut to tidy up the overhanging strips.
 After a bit of planning and laying out tests, I glued and clamped a single strip down the middle of each side rail.
 Other tasks include making four additional long Paulownia strips to complete covering the rails.

-On Mother's Day Sunday I glued two more strips to the rails as shown in the photo below.
-That leaves another strip each on Monday and Tuesday, then Wednesday to trim off excess overhangs and maybe Thursday to begin working on the tail and nose blocks.
-Work this coming weekend will be abbreviated due to a trip to visit family.
+On Mother's Day Sunday (following the appropriate festivities) I glued two more strips to the rails as shown in the photo below.
+That leaves one more strip each on Monday and Tuesday, then Wednesday to trim off excess overhangs and maybe Thursday to begin working on the tail and nose blocks.
+Work this coming weekend will be abbreviated due to a family trip out of town.

 ![Gluing strips onto the rails](/images/hobby/paddling/sup/2024-05-12-stripping-rails-600px.jpg)

-**GOAL**: Substantial completion by first week of June for maiden voyage at [family reunion](https://howisjt.com/posts/travel-alabama-lk-martin/)!
+**GOAL**: Substantial completion by first week of June for maiden voyage at a [family reunion](https://howisjt.com/posts/travel-alabama-lk-martin/)!

 ### First Weigh-In!

 The weight of the paddleboard at this stage of construction is approximately 36 lbs.
 This was somewhat of a relief as moving this bulky thing in and out of my workshop isn't exactly easy.
 The final target weight is approximately 42 lbs. which I believe is achievable.
-Nose and tail blocks will add a little as they are heavier teak wood so I'll strive to make them no larger than necessary.
+Nose and tail blocks will add a little as they are heavier teak wood, so I'll strive to make them no larger than necessary.
 The fiberglass / epoxy wrap will likely add the most weight as multiple coats of epoxy will be necessary to fill the weave of the cloth.
 Plastic deck and fin box components should almost be a wash as wood will be removed when they are installed.
-Rather than a foam deck pad I plan to simply rub on surfboard wax to save weight and expense.

 ![First weigh-in before nose & tail blocks](/images/hobby/paddling/sup/2024-05-15_SUP_first-weigh-in_36lbs-600px.jpg)